 One issue with UV systems is the need for direct exposure to all surfaces.
 If there are a lot of nooks, crannies, dirt, grease, gunge, and textured surfaces, it may not reach all virus spores.

-If you wash your elevator buttons, door handles, railings, etc frequently, the UV light can be a good disinfecting system because of its germ killing efficacy.
+If you wash your elevator buttons, door handles, railings, etc frequently, the UV light can be a good disinfecting system because of its germ-killing efficacy.

-For tenants, one product using UV light allows sanitize any number of small items by placing them inside the unit.
+For tenants, one product using UV light allows you to sanitize any number of small items by placing them inside the unit.
 It can disinfect items such as smartphones, keys, toothbrushes, wallets, jewelry, baby pacifiers, etc. They’re inexpensive yet mostly sold out online.